 tatiana@livingwallsatl.com

-[She/Any] Tatiana is a local artist and interaction designer who manages the social media, website, public relations, and overall communications for Living Walls.
-After graduating from Kennesaw State University with a BS in Interactive Design and a minor in Technical Communication in 2021, and having work experience at the Zuckerman Museum of Art and Atlanta Regional Commission, she found her passion at the intersection of art, design, and community.
+[She/Any] Tatiana is a local artist and interaction designer who joined the Living Walls team in 2021 after graduating from Kennesaw State University with a BS in Interactive Design and a minor in Technical Communication.
+With work experience at the Zuckerman Museum of Art and Atlanta Regional Commission, she found her passion at the intersection of art, design, and community.
+In her role as Creative Director, she serve as the visionary, curator, and storyteller for the organization, setting the tone for Living Walls—both internally and externally.

 We envision a world where public art acts as a social and economic engine, providing an artistic workforce that commits to healthy, sustainable spaces for the communities we serve.